Trim (computing): Background

-Because of the way that many file systems handle delete operations, by flagging data blocks as "not in use", storage media (SSDs, but also traditional hard drives) generally do not know which sectors/pages are truly in use and which can be considered free space.
-Contrary to (for example) an overwrite operation, a delete will not involve a physical write to the sectors that contain the data.
+Many file systems handle delete operations by flagging data blocks as "not in use".
+As a result, storage media devices generally do not know which sectors/pages are truly in use and which can be considered free space.
+Contrary to (for example) an overwrite operation, a delete will not involve writing to the sectors that contained the data.
 Since a common SSD has no knowledge of the file system structures, including the list of unused blocks/sectors, the storage medium remains unaware that the blocks have become available.
-While this often enables undelete tools to recover files from electromechanical hard disks, despite the files being reported as "deleted" by the operating system, it also means that when the operating system later performs a write operation to one of the sectors, which it considers free space, it effectively becomes an overwrite operation from the point of view of the storage medium.
-For magnetic disks, an overwrite of existing data is no different from writing into an empty sector, but because of how some SSDs function at the lowest level, an overwrite produces significant overhead compared with writing data into an empty page, potentially crippling write performance.
+This allows undelete tools to recover (parts of) files from electromechanical hard disks, despite the files being reported as "deleted" by the operating system.
+But it also means that when the operating system later performs a write operation to one of the sectors, which it considers free space, it effectively becomes an overwrite operation from the point of view of the storage medium.
+For magnetic disks, an overwrite of existing data is no different from writing into an empty sector, but because of how some SSDs function at the lowest level, an overwrite produces significant overhead compared to writing data into an empty page, potentially crippling write performance.

-SSDs store data in flash memory cells that are grouped into pages typically of 4 to 16 kiB, grouped together into blocks of typically 128 to 512 pages.
-Example: 512 kiB blocks that group 128 pages of 4 kiB each.
+SSDs store data in flash memory cells that are grouped into pages typically of 4 to 16 KiB, grouped together into blocks of typically 128 to 512 pages, for example 512 kiB blocks that group 128 pages of 4 kiB each.
 NAND flash memory cells can be directly written to only when they are empty.
 If they happen to contain data, the contents must be erased before a write operation.
-An SSD write operation can be done to a single page but, due to hardware limitations, erase commands always affect entire blocks; consequently, writing data to empty pages on an SSD is very fast, but slows down considerably once previously written pages need to be overwritten.
+An SSD write operation can be done to a single page but, due to hardware limitations, erase commands always affect entire blocks.
+Consequently, writing data to empty pages on an SSD is very fast, but slows down considerably once previously written pages need to be overwritten.
 Since an erase of the cells in the page is needed before it can be written to again, but only entire blocks can be erased, an overwrite will initiate a read-erase-modify-write cycle: the contents of the entire block are stored in cache, then the entire block is erased from the SSD, then the overwritten page(s) is written into the cached block, and only then can the entire updated block be written to the flash medium.
 This phenomenon is known as write amplification.